 Spider Vein Treatment Options

 Can you see a small network of reddish or bluish blood vessels on the surface of your skin?
 Do these veins and blood vessels make you feel uncomfortable?
 Do they make you feel self-conscious and cause you to hide your body or shirk from social company?
 Spider veins are medically called Telangiectasias and they are basically blood vessels that appear prominently on the surface of the skin for a variety of reasons.
 In some cases, spider veins are a completely normal sign of aging.
 However, spider veins may also occur because of a dangerous underlying vein disease called chronic venous insufficiency.
-If you have spider veins, it is extremely important to consult a varicose or spider vein specialist in your area and get diagnosed immediately.
-In this article, we discuss what spider veins are, how to prevent them, and the best spider vein treatment options available.
+If you have spider veins, it is extremely important to consult a varicose or spider vein doctor in your area and get diagnosed immediately.
+In this article, we discuss what spider veins are, how to prevent them, and some of the best spider vein treatment options available.

 What are Spider Veins and their Cause?